mklfarha/gpg/README.md

 This generator is great for small projects, prototyping, and capturing structured data, you can have the project up and running in a few minutes.

+Checkout the [CA Parks demo project](https://github.com/mklfarha/gpg-demo-ca-parks) to see the generated code.

 ## Getting Started

 ### Step 1 - Model your project

-GPG takes in a JSON file that holds the configuration of the project, a list of the entities, with the corresponding fields and relationships.
+GPG takes in a [JSON file](https://github.com/mklfarha/gpg-demo-ca-parks/blob/master/gpg_project_ca_parks_config.json) that holds the configuration of the project, a list of the entities, with the corresponding fields and relationships.

 You can generate this config file using the [GPG Web Editor](https://gpg.maykelfarha.com/).